 Example: Tourists come to this city mainly to see this monument.
 By opening it to commercial use, the city council may kill the goose that lays golden eggs.

 64. Don’t open a shop unless you know how to smile.

 It’s difficult to attract customers without a pleasant persona.

 Example: Since my friend has a neutral, if not cold, demeanour, I advised him not to open a shop unless he learns how to smile.

 65. Don’t put all your eggs in one basket.

 Don’t put all your effort into a single course of action, venture, investment, goal, or the like, because if it doesn’t work, you lose everything.

-Example: Almost entire revenue of the Company comes from the Facebook platform.
-If Facebook tweaks its policies in future, the Company may sink.
+Example: Almost entire revenue of the company comes from Facebook.
+If Facebook tweaks its policies in future, the company may sink.
 They shouldn’t put all their eggs in the same basket.